This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Vegetable Prep: In a roasting pan, toss broccoli, carrots, onion, and two cloves of garlic with ¼ teaspoon of salt and 1 teaspoon of olive oil.
+• In a roasting pan, toss the broccoli, carrots, onion, and two garlic cloves with ¼ teaspoon salt and 1 teaspoon olive oil.

-• Chicken Preparation: Remove the giblets from the chicken.
-Thoroughly clean the chicken, both inside and out, and then pat the outside dry.
+• Remove the giblets from the chicken, rinse the inside and outside, and pat the chicken completely dry.

-• Seasoning the Inside: Sprinkle the inside of the chicken with ½ teaspoon of salt, ½ teaspoon of black pepper, and dried rosemary.
+• Season the inside of the chicken with ½ teaspoon salt, ½ teaspoon black pepper, and dried rosemary.

-• Stuffing the Chicken: Fill the cavity of the chicken with lemon quarters, the remaining garlic, and two tablespoons of butter.
+• Fill the cavity with lemon quarters, the remaining garlic, and 2 tablespoons of butter.

-• Arranging in Pan: Place the chicken in the roasting pan, ensuring it's surrounded by the seasoned vegetables.
+• Place the chicken in the roasting pan and arrange the vegetables around it.

-• Seasoning the Outside: Gently rub the outside of the chicken with the remaining 2 tablespoons of butter and ½ teaspoon of olive oil.
+• Rub the outside of the chicken with the remaining 2 tablespoons of butter and ½ teaspoon olive oil.

-• Final Skin Seasoning: Season the chicken's skin with an extra ¼ teaspoon each of salt and pepper.
+• Season the skin with ¼ teaspoon salt and ¼ teaspoon black pepper.

-• Resting: Once done, transfer the chicken and vegetables to a serving platter.
-Cover them with foil and let them rest for 20 minutes.
+• Transfer the chicken and vegetables to a platter, cover with foil, and rest for 20 minutes.

 Notes